 - Even when employees can produce polished finished drafts, they might not know the best way to go about it.
 In fact, surveys suggest that almost three-quarters of writers think they could make better use of their writing time.
 Streamlining the writing process by knowing how to brainstorm, organize, draft, and revise equates to greater efficiency and more time to focus on other tasks.

 Skilled employee writing doesn't only support your public image; it also improves your internal operations, and that can have a measurable effect on your bottom line.
-If you're interested in setting up employee writing courses for your organization, contact us today at Hurley Write, Inc .
+If you're interested in setting up employee writing courses for your company, contact us today at Hurley Write, Inc .

 Image via Shutterstock.com